Bone China Cup and Saucer - "Collidoskope" Collage Print

 ABOUT THE DESIGNER

-Currently the brand offers velvet cushions, fine bone china with 22ct gold detailing, kitchen textiles, wallpaper, fine art prints, as well as beauty bags and lavender-filled eye masks.
-Great value is placed on the ideas of quality, sustainability, and permanence.
-The entire production chain is based in the UK, with transparency and provenance being protagonists, and all print collections are made to last.
+The brand offers velvet cushions, fine bone china with 22ct gold detailing, kitchen textiles, wallpaper, fine art prints, as well as beauty bags and lavender-filled eye masks.
+Great value is placed on the ideas of quality, sustainability, and permanence with entire production chain is based in the UK.